Redheadedmath/School_District_Analysis/README.md

 - School per Capita spending

 The scope of this analysis to provide useful snapshots of data to both district leaders and specific school personnel.
+## Results ##
+Initial results are displayed below.
+Due to a compromise of testing security, follow analyses were performed to adjust the original results.
+They are specified below.